 10. Continuous Monitoring & Threat Intelligence

-- Security Information and Event Management (SIEM): Centralized logging and analysis of security events across systems.
+- SIEM: Centralised logging and analysis of security events across all systems.

-- Endpoint Detection and Response (EDR): Monitor endpoints for suspicious activities and potential threats.
+- EDR: Monitor endpoints for suspicious activities and potential threats.

-- Threat Intelligence Feeds: Subscribe to threat intelligence services to stay informed about new attack vectors and indicators of compromise.
+- Threat Intelligence Feeds: Subscribe to services to stay informed about new attack vectors.

-- Automated Alerts: Configure automated alerts for suspicious activities, failed login attempts, and potential security violations.
+- Automated Alerts: Configure alerts for suspicious activities, failed login attempts, and potential violations.

 Conclusion